ASA Sailing Courses Explained

 The only exception is the International Proficiency Certificate (IPC), which must be renewed every five years to remain valid for international charter use.

-No — ASA certifications are recreational only.
+Not directly — ASA certifications are recreational only.

 They don’t qualify you to take paying passengers or work as a professional captain, charter skipper, or delivery skipper.

 If your goal is to work commercially in the US, you’ll need a U.S. Coast Guard (USCG) captain’s license — typically the OUPV “Six-Pack” or Master 25/50/100 GRT credential.
 These are federal licenses that require documented sea time, medical and background checks, and passing the USCG exams.
+USCG licenses are theory-only examinations.
+For the “sailing endorsement,” the USCG requires a practical verification by a USCG-approved certifier.

 That said, ASA courses are an excellent foundation — they help you build the seamanship and experience you’ll need when applying for a professional license.